cuiyaxuan/scSTADE_tutorial1/source/about.rst

 about
 ========
  ​
-User Manual for DenoiseST Tool
+User Manual for scSTADE Tool